Thomas Belesis

-Thomas Belesis was the founder and CEO of John Thomas Financial, a New York City-based financial services company that was shut down when financial regulators accused him of fraud and the business of being a boiler room.
+Anastasios P. “Thomas” Belesis is the founder and CEO of the now-defunct John Thomas Financial, a New York City-based financial services company that was expelled from the securities industry in 2015.
+Belesis later settled fraud charges with regulators and agreed to a lifetime ban from the securities industry.

 Career

 Belesis founded John Thomas Financial in 2007 after a career in brokerage and investment banking on Wall Street.
 It grew from a three-person brokerage to 300-employee firm that claimed to provide a full range of retail brokerage, investment banking, corporate advisory and private wealth management services.

 Belesis was often invited by the leading news outlets to discuss macroeconomic trends and economic policy.
-He appears regularly on broadcast media, including Fox Business News and CNBC.
-He is also active in New York State and national politics.
+He appeared regularly on broadcast media, including Fox Business Network and CNBC.
+He was also active in New York State and national politics.
 In spring 2011, he was appointed Co-Chairman of the New York State Finance Committee for the Republican Party.

 Belesis played both on- and offscreen roles on the movie Wall Street: Money Never Sleeps, appearing as a trader alongside Jacob "Jake" Moore (Shia LaBeouf) and serving as advisor to Oliver Stone, helping the director to capture a more authentic view of Wall Street.

 In 2009, he was presented with the Bronx Republican Party "Man of the Year" award by Rudolph Giuliani, who commented on his rise "from humble beginnings to become a great success on Wall Street" and his role in providing jobs to young people on Wall Street.
 Greek America Magazine named Belesis one of its 25 Most Intriguing People of 2010.

 The New York Post looked into the "shady" past of Belesis in a series of articles beginning in 2012.
 In early 2013, another series of New York Post articles covered an investigation by the Financial Industry Regulatory Authority (FINRA) into the dealings of John Thomas Financial.
 Other articles in Bloomberg interviewed former employees and questioned whether the business practices and sales tactics of John Thomas Financial constituted those of a boiler room.